mapbox/node-pre-gyp/README.md

 The command-line options `--s3_host staging` or `--s3_host production` override the default.
 If `s3_host` is not `staging` or `production` an exception is thrown.

-This allows installing from staging for testing by specifying `--s3_host staging`.
+This allows installing from staging by specifying `--s3_host staging`.
 And it requires specifying `--s3_option production` in order to publish to production making accidental publishing less likely.